vasudevpurohit/elevation_in_painting/README.md

 ## Visualization

-The details of the following models can be found on the project ([website](https://www.google.com/))
+The details of the following models can be found on the project ([website](https://www.google.com/)), but here's a visual representation of the results obtained.
+The masks in the first two models are only representatives and do not reflect the true masks over which the inpainted results shown here were generated.

 ![baseline](/figures/baseline.png)